Betterment SRI Portfolio Strategy

 Table 3.
 Sources: MSCI courtesy of etf.com, values accurate as of November 14, 2019 and are subject to change.

 A Note on ESG Risks and Opportunities

 An ESG risk captures the negative externalities that a company in a given industry generates that may become unanticipated costs for that company in the medium- to long-term.
 An example of such a risk is the possible need to reformulate if a company’s product due to a regulatory ban on a key chemical input.
 An ESG opportunity for a given industry is considered to be material if companies will capitalize over a medium- to long-term time horizon .
 Examples of ESG opportunities include the use of clean technology for the LED lighting industry.

-For a company to score well on a key ESG issue (see Table 1 again for examples), both the exposure to and management of ESG risks are taken into account.
+For a company to score well on a key ESG issue (see Table 1 above), both the exposure to and management of ESG risks are taken into account.
 The extent to which an ESG risk exposure is managed needs to be commensurate with the level of the exposure.
 If a company has high exposure to an ESG risk, it must also have strong ESG risk management in order to score well on the relevant ESG key issue.
 A company that has limited exposure to the same ESG risk, only needs to have moderate risk management practices in order to score as highly.
 The converse is true as well.
 If a company that is highly exposed to an ESG risk also has poor risk management, it will score more poorly in terms of ESG quality than a company with the same risk management practices, but lower risk exposure.

 For example, water stress is a key ESG issue.
 Electric utility companies are highly dependent on water with each company more or less exposed depending on the location of its plants.
 Plants located in the desert are highly exposed to water stress risk while those located in areas with more plentiful water supplies present lower risk.
 If a company is operating in a location where water is scarce, it needs to take much more extensive measures to manage this risk than a company that has access to abundant water supply.